Definition

 Usage

-“Ignoble” is an adjective used to describe something that is considered to be dishonorable, disgraceful, or unworthy.
-It suggests a lack of moral or ethical integrity, and often implies a violation of accepted standards of behavior.
+The usage of “ignoble” describes actions, characteristics, or qualities that are dishonorable, base, or unworthy.
+It implies a lack of moral or ethical integrity.
+The term is often applied to describe behaviors that are mean-spirited, dishonest, or beneath the standards of decency.
 People or things that are described as ignoble may be perceived as unethical, dishonest, or corrupt, and may evoke feelings of disgust, anger, or disappointment in those who encounter them.
 The word is often used to describe actions, such as ignoble deeds or ignoble motives, but can also be used to describe people, such as ignoble characters, or events, such as ignoble failures.
-In these contexts, the word suggests a lack of moral or ethical fortitude
+In these contexts, the word suggests a lack of moral or ethical fortitude.